 Tel.: +32 2 513 8022

 Located just north of the Grand' Place, this church was built on a site of a smaller 15th century church.
-Our Lady of Finistere church (French:Église Notre-Dame du Finistère) is well known for its extravagant interior.
+Church of Our Lady of Finistère (French:Église Notre-Dame du Finistère) is well known for its extravagant interior.

 Tel.: +32 2 217 5252